 Increasingly, guest WiFi is an area of real opportunity for commercial real estate owners, developers, and managers to help drive brand awareness, revenue and loyalty.
 The audience using the guest WiFi on-site in a well-visited space is highly valuable.

 Generating goodwill from tenants or revenue from sponsors using an existing WiFi investment is a straightforward way of increasing operating income.
-Using a service such as SocialSign.in makes tapping into your on-site digital audience easy.
+Using a platform such as SocialSign.in makes tapping into your on-site digital audience easy.

-To learn more about how SocialSign.in can help drive value from your free, guest or public WiFi visit us at http:/www.socialsign.in
+To learn more about how SocialSign.in can help drive value from your guest or public WiFi visit us at http:/www.socialsign.in

 Mike Perrone: Thanks for having me.